FluxCapacitor2/easysearch/README.md

 Easysearch requires a config file located at `./config.yml` in the current working directory.

 See the example in [config-sample.yml](https://github.com/FluxCapacitor2/easysearch/blob/main/config-sample.yml) for more information.

+**Note**: If you are using an API for vector embeddings that does not require an API key, you still need to add the `OPENAI_API_KEY` environment variable.
+It cannot be empty, but it can be any random string.

 ## Development